Conditioned Crawl Space: Definitive Guide December 27, 2018 – Posted in: Blog

 The second benefit of conditioned crawl space is better air quality.

 Encapsulating the crawl space will prevent dust and allergens from the dirt underneath the crawl space to spread in the small space and throughout the house.

 The third benefit of conditioned crawl space is that it prevents animals from getting into your home.

 If you pay attention to all the conditioned crawl space details and ensure that every nook, corner, and hole is properly sealed, then you’ll have a well-insulated crawl space.
 It can help in regulating the temperature at home better, which can also reduce your utility bills in the long term.

 But there are also cons that you need to pay attention to, starting with the cost of the entire project.
 It can definitely cost you to pay for the typical conditioned crawl space requirements.
 The good news is that you can determine a budget, extra preferences, and the contractor that you find.
 You could end up spending a thousand dollars or ten thousand dollars if you’re not careful about who you hire.

 Another possible source of expense for encapsulating your crawl space is its maintenance.
 Your crawl space is likely filled with piping wires running through it.
 You have to find a reliable electrician or plumber to take care of these aspects of your crawl space.
-Proper maintenance is needed if you want to balance the volume of conditioned crawl space return air with that of supply air, which is the reason why there is a balanced pressure between your crawl space and the entire house.
+Proper maintenance is needed if you want to balance the volume of conditioned crawl space return air, which is the reason why there is a balanced pressure between your crawl space and the entire house.